Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH)

 - have ensured that an efficient approach is taken to simplify the communication of information from the chemical safety assessments of hazardous components in lubricants formulations via exposure scenarios.
 Hundreds of applications of different lubricants and lubricant additives have been summarized into a much smaller number of generic use groups sharing the same set of use descriptors based on comparable human and environmental exposure.

 Shell Lubricants Products

 We can confirm that the following product families have been registered under REACH:

-Most of the substance types in the ECHA Candidate List of SVHC for authorisation – last updated on 17/12/2015 – have been included in our own Shell Lubricants Restricted Substances List for well over 10 years.
-This means that, during this time, the use of these SVHC in new formulations developed for Shell Branded Lubricant Products has been reduced, discouraged or discontinued.
+Most of the substance types in the ECHA Candidate List of SVHC for authorisation have been included in our own Shell Lubricants Restricted Substances List for well over 10 years.
+This means that, during this time, the use of these “Substances of Very High Concern” (SVHC) in new formulations developed for Shell Branded Lubricant Products has been reduced, discouraged or discontinued.

-As further detailed below, based on our current level of knowledge, we are not aware of any Shell Branded Lubricant Products in the active portfolio which includes SVHC other than boric acid, certain sodium borates, octylphenol ethoxylate, nonylphenol ethoxylate & trixylyl phosphate.
+As further detailed below, based on our current level of knowledge, we are not aware of any Shell Branded Lubricant Products in the active portfolio which include SVHC other than boric acid, certain sodium borates, octylphenol ethoxylate, nonylphenol ethoxylate and trixylyl phosphate.
 Where these substances are present at greater than 0.1% in a Shell Branded Lubricant Product, this information is being included on the relevant product Safety Data Sheet.

 Boric acid and sodium borates in Shell Lubricants formulations